-A single credit card can have multiple balances and interest rates — one rate for purchases, another for balance transfers and another for cash advances.
+A single credit card can have multiple balances and interest rates — one rate for purchases, another for balance transfers, and another for cash advances.
 Prior to the Credit Card Act of 2009, the credit card company allocated payments as they saw fit.

 Not surprisingly, this meant that payments were allocated in the most profitable fashion, meaning payments were first allocated to the balance with the lowest interest rate.
-Therefore, higher balances accrued over a longer period of time accumulating interest charges and as a result, it took consumers longer to pay off their debt.
+Therefore, higher balances accrued over a longer period of time accumulate interest charges and as a result, it took consumers longer to pay off their debt.

 Thanks to the new Credit Card Reform Act, credit card companies must now apply your entire payment, minus the required minimum payment amount, to the highest interest rate balance on your card.
-This particular requirement took effect February 22, 2010.
+This particular requirement took effect on February 22, 2010.
 This means that, provided you pay more than the minimum payment, you’ll be able to pay off your higher interest rate balances faster, lowering your interest payments thereby paying off your entire bill faster.

 What This Means for Balance Transfers